Great opportunities for foreign brands

 The second consumer expectation is price.
 Price is an indicator of quality for consumers.
 Brands must then review their margins and thus their prices to attract consumers on the E-commerce platforms.
 Imported products are expensive in the country and E-commerce platforms make it easier to buy luxury brands in so far as to pay more expensive what delights consumers.
 However, with the development of distribution, delivery times, registration fees on the platforms it is necessary for a brand to practice prices that remain attractive to consumers in order to develop sales.

-In China you need a presence or a partner
+In China, you definitely need a partner

 Having a presence on site is strongly recommended to facilitate exchanges in the country and to enable you to control, control your distribution and customer relations.
 However, if you are unable to be present, we advise you to offer the services of a local partner who will act as an intermediary.